isene/isene.github.io/about.md

 ### My tools (the geek stuff)

 I use Linux (Ubuntu GNU/Linux) on my laptop with i3 as the window manager and conky  as the systems monitor/information presenter.
-I write almost everything in VIM, and I use Mutt as mail client and weechat as the chat client (over ssh to one of my virtual servers over at DigitalOcean).
+I write almost everything in VIM with LaTeX for markup, and I use Mutt as mail client and weechat as the chat client (over ssh to one of my virtual servers over at DigitalOcean).
 Qutebrowser is my favorite browser.
-My programming languages of choice are Ruby and Raven (except programming the HP-41 in FOCAL, synthetics or Mcode).
+My programming languages of choice are Ruby and Raven (except programming the HP-41 in FOCAL/Synthetics/MCODE or whin programming VIM with VIMscript).
 And as requested by Nils, here's [the LaTeX files for my CV](/assets/cv-geir-isene.zip).

 ### Sitemap